dartanyan910/Fuzzy-Store-Funnel-Analysis/README.md

 - ***Direct Traffic:*** Sessions where both utm_source and http_referer are null — users accessing via direct URL or bookmarks.
 - ***Organic Search:*** Sessions where utm_source is null but http_referer contains search engine strings — unpaid search discovery.

-**2. Bounce rate benchmarks sourced from Shopify industry data:**

-The e-commerce bounce rate benchmark range of 36–45% referenced in Category 2 is based on published Shopify industry averages for retail and gifting categories.
-This benchmark should be periodically refreshed as market conditions evolve.

-**3. March 2015 YoY decline is a data artifact, not a business signal:**
+**2. March 2015 YoY decline is a data artifact, not a business signal:**

 The apparent decline in March 2015 is caused by the dataset ending on March 19 — creating an incomplete month compared to a full March 2014.
 Therefore, this should not be reported as a performance decline.